Why I Won’t Be Buying a MKV Supra

 The Nissan GT-R has been the car that most people think of as the Supra’s arch rival.
-In 2008, the GT-R shocked the world with blistering Nurburgring lap times.
+In 2008, the GT-R shocked the world with blistering Nurburgring lap times and a sub three second 0-60 time.
 Since then, it continues to get better, with the latest version pushing nearly 600hp.
 I bought my own GT-R in 2015 and I have loved every minute of it.

 Nissan had its own blunder when they teased delighted audiences with the “IDX”, a modern day version of the ever-popular Datsun 510 with a little KenMeri SkylineGT-R mixed in.
 They dragged the prototype from auto show to auto show and then, unceremoniously, nixed the whole project.
 It was all a giant cock tease.
 Instead, we get ugly, econo-boxes with CVT transmissions.
 Ugh.
 Soulless cars attract soulless drivers.